zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/wiki_data.rst

 `current_revision_id`
 ------------------------------
-   The ID of the revision that is displayed for this article.
+   The ID of the revision that displays for this article.

 `created`
 ------------